Azure/azure-service-operator/docs/hugo/content/contributing/_index.md

 will prevent merging even if all other checks pass.
 Once a maintainer has looked at your PR and determined it is ready they will comment `/ok-to-test sha=<sha>` to kick off an integration test pass.
 If this check passes along with the other checks the PR can be merged.

-## Common problems and their solutions

-### Error loading schema from root

-Full error:
-> error loading schema from root ... open /azure-service-operator/v2/specs/azure-resource-manager-schemas/schemas/2019-04-01/deploymentTemplate.json no such file or directory

-This git repo contains submodules.
-This error occurs when the submodules are missing, possibly because the repo was not cloned with `--recurse-submodules`.

-To resolve this problem, run `git submodule init` and `git submodule update` and then try building again.